lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-11-02-crypto-protocols-NS.md

 [Not long ago]({% post_url 2022-10-19-crypto-protocols %})
 I wrote about cryptographic protocols and their verification.
-In this post, we shall see a simple example: the famous Needham-Schroeder public key protocol and its verification using Isabelle/HOL.
+In this post, we shall see a simple example: the famous [Needham-Schroeder public key protocol](https://en.wikipedia.org/wiki/Needham–Schroeder_protocol) and its verification using Isabelle/HOL.
-The protocol will be the version as corrected by Lowe, because the original provide weaker guarantees and is harder to reason about.
+The protocol will be the version as corrected by Lowe: the original provides weaker guarantees and is harder to reason about.
 Only highlights can be shown here.
 The proofs rely on a lot of formal machinery, which is described in the [journal paper](https://doi.org/10.3233/JCS-1998-61-205) (also available [here](https://www.cl.cam.ac.uk/~lp15/papers/Auth/jcs.pdf)).
-For many people, crypto protocol verification rather than Isabelle seems to be my main research achievement, and yet they can't really be separated: these techniques don't seem to be reproducible in proof assistants that have weaker automation, namely, all of them.
+For many people, crypto protocol verification rather than Isabelle seems to be my main research achievement, and yet they can't really be separated: these techniques don't seem to be reproducible in those proof assistants that have weaker automation, namely, all of them.
 I know that an attempt was made using a Certain Verification System.
-But even my proofs are too labour intensive, and crypto protocol verification is today done almost exclusively by fully automatic techniques.

 ### Messages and operations on them

-[Lowe's work](https://rdcu.be/cWJBL) was the starting point for much of the work on protocol verification undertaken during the late 1990s, though it was not always credited.
+[Lowe's work](https://rdcu.be/cWJBL) was the starting point for much of the work on protocol verification undertaken during the late 1990s, and sometimes it was even acknowledged.
 It completely superseded earlier work on [authentication logics](https://doi.org/10.1145/77648.77649), which although celebrated at first, didn't yield reliable results.

-The principals or agents consist of a trusted *authentication server* (required by many protocols), infinitely many friendly agents, and the intruder or Sanpy.
+The principals or agents consist of a trusted *authentication server* (required by many protocols), infinitely many friendly agents, and the intruder or Spy.

 <pre class="source">
 <span class="keyword1 command">datatype</span> agent <span class="main">=</span> Server <span class="main">|</span> Friend <span class="quoted">nat</span> <span class="main">|</span> Spy</pre>